 ✅ Instead of pledging the value of a house you own, like in a HELOC, you pledge the value of your investment portfolio, brokerage accounts, and investment accounts, to secure a line of credit you can borrow against.

-✅ You can usually use SBLOCs for anything you like other than purchasing additional securities or to trade securities in any way.
+✅ You can usually use SBLOCs for anything you like other than purchasing additional securities or trading securities in any way.
 To do that, you need something similar called a margin loan.

 ✅ There are many SBLOC lenders available, many with different terms, conditions, and rates.
 While different institutions call an SBLOC by different terms, popular ones include Fidelity, IBKR, Wells Fargo, and Schwab.

-✅ SBLOCs rates tend to be lower than many other forms of borrowing, since you are pledging collateral that is has a clear, objective value and can easily be liquidated.
+✅ SBLOCs rates tend to be lower than many other forms of borrowing since you are pledging collateral that has a clear, objective value and can easily be liquidated.

 I’m always amazed by how many of my wealthy and high-income friends don’t have an SBLOC set up, and even more amazed by how many have never even heard of one.